coliff/freshdesk-messaging-facade/README.md

 ## How it works

 A div with an inline SVG of the Freshdesk Messaging icon is displayed in the bottom corner - appearing just like the real thing.
 When a user hovers within 300 pixels of it loads the Freshdesk Messaging script.

-The Freshdesk Messaging widget and assets are large so it can take a couple of seconds for them to load.
+A simple animated icon is displayed as the script loads.

 ## How to use

-1. Load the CSS in your head: `<link rel="stylesheet" href="css/freshdesk-messaging-facade.min.css" />`
+1. Load the CSS in your head: `<link rel="stylesheet" href="css/freshdesk-messaging-facade.min.css">`

 2. Add the script in your head: `<script src="js/freshdesk-messaging-facade.min.js" type="module" async></script>`